cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Authentication & Authorization

-For the controller chain to register an interchain account on a host chain, first the controlling side must bind a new port to the interchain account module with the id `ics27-1-{connection-number}-{owner-address}` where `{owner-address}` is the account address of the interchain account owner & connection number is the number parsed from the connection id (e.g. `connection-1` would have a connection number of `1`).
+For the controller chain to register an interchain account on a host chain, first the controlling side must bind a new port to the interchain account module with the id `ics27-1-{connection-number}-{counterparty-connection-number}-{owner-address}` where `{owner-address}` is the account address of the interchain account owner & connection number is the number parsed from the connection id (e.g. `connection-1` would have a connection number of `1`).
 This port will be used to create channels between the controller & host chain for a specific owner/interchain account pair.
-Only the account with `{owner-address}` matching the bound port will be authorized to send IBC packets over channels created with `SourcePort` `ics27-1-{connection-number}-{owner-address}`.
+Only the account with `{owner-address}` matching the bound port will be authorized to send IBC packets over channels created with `ics27-1-{connection-number}-{counterparty-connection-number}-{owner-address}`.
 The host chain trusts that each controller chain will enforce this port registration and access.

 The controller and host chain should keep track of an `active-channel` for each registered interchain account.
 The `active-channel` is set during the channel creation handshake process.
 If a channel closes, the `active-channel` should be unset.
 A new channel can be opened with the same source port, allowing access to the interchain account on the host chain.